samgun-6/cyber-physical-systems/README.md

 ### Fixing unexpected behavior

-On masterbranch, if the problem is causing the built to crash, we revert the commit and fix the issue on a separate branch.
-If the issue is a small bug, just create new branch starting with the name BUGFIX.
+To minimize the risks of having unexpected behavior we will contuct a code review on merge request, where the mergee will assign a group member to look through the code.
+If however an unexpected behavior is detected on the master branch it will be reverted until the lastest stable commit.
+The person who wrote the code that introduced a bug will be assigned to find the bug and fix it, this will be done by creating a branch "bugfix" that is based from the specific commit that introduced the bug.
+Depending on the severity of the bug, i.e if it is just a minor bug creating a new branch based of master and fixing the bug is enough.

 ### Structure and content of commit messages